 The Importance of Detecting the Potential Criminal

-In the absence of market monitoring designed to detect transfers that could be used to affect a scheme, firms currently put the responsibility of controlling the risk of markets-based money laundering on consumer due diligence and risk management arrangements.
-Firms must recognize and analyze the risks posed by different items, consumers, geographic regions, and marketing networks for these agreements to be successful.
-Firms can devote more resources to mitigating risks in areas where they have assessed their exposure after evaluating their exposure.
+Therefore, financial firms must recognize and analyze the risks posed by different items, consumers, geographic regions, and marketing networks to effectively detect potential criminal activity.
+This requires firms to dedicate more resources to mitigate risks in areas where they have assessed their exposure after evaluating their exposure.

 Financial Conduct Authority's Review